krferrier/EWAS/README.md

 | `Tetranuc2` | hits share a WCGW/SCGS sequence context |
 | `ImprintingDMR` | positive control -- a hit means real allele-specific biology |

-`enrichment.qc_knowledgebases` -- the design and QC sets (4 by default):
+There are four knowledgebases which are more related to the array design:
 `ProbeType`, `InfiniumChemistry`, `Blacklist` and `nFlankCG`.
-These are not biology.
-Zhou's registry frames the first three as post-hoc *controls*: probe type is the first thing to rule out when an enrichment looks surprising, CpG density is the covariate to check before believing a subtler result, and the ENCODE blacklist is a check that a result is not an artefact.
-They are tested and reported, but kept out of the biological figure, because enrichment in one of them is a warning about the other results rather than a result itself.
+Zhou's registry frames the first three as post-hoc *controls*.
+You *don't* want to see your results enriched for these features. `nFlankCG` tells you if your results are enriched for areas with high or low density of SNPs.
+Typically, you will see hits enriched in CpG Islands and/or promotor regions where there are a higher density of CpGs, so this is more of a positive-control check.

 On EPIC those 17 happen to be everything the platform publishes.
-Other platforms publish more -- MSA has 32, including tissue signatures, CoRSIVs, evolutionary conservation and G-quadruplex peaks -- and any published set can be added by name.
+Other platforms publish more.
+MSA has 32, including tissue signatures, CoRSIVs, evolutionary conservation and G-quadruplex peaks.
+Any published set can be added by name.
 Two places to look:

 * `data/kycg_set_coverage.tsv` in this repository: all 32 sets across the six